 Check out the educational displays at the Renewable Energy Center created by PSE and Central Washington University.
 As you take a tour of discovery, you will learn more about wind and solar technology – as well as the area's unique natural history.

 Get up-close views of the wind turbines and solar arrays from a 3,500-foot ridge set against the backdrop of the Cascade mountain range.
 From this vantage point you can see the entire Wild Horse Wind and Solar Facility, Mount Rainier, Mount Adams and Mount Hood.
 Looking east view the Columbia River Basin.

-The center is open from 9 a.m. to 5:30 p.m. daily, April through November, weather permitting.
+The center is open daily from 9 a.m. to 5:30 p.m., April 1st through November 14th and closed November 15th through March 31st.
 It features a conference facility with a meeting room accommodating 48 people, and a kitchen and catering facilities.

 Renewable Energy Center brochure

 Lands within the Wild Horse Wind and Solar Facility are open to hunting, hiking, bird watching, horseback riding and other recreational activities by written permission only.
 Gates along the Beacon Ridge Road are open April 1 to Nov.
 30, from two hours before sunrise to two hours after sunset.